-ne-day Capacity Strengthening Dialogue was also organized in Karachi in January 2024 for government stakeholders from the National Database and Registration Authority (NADRA), the Benazir Income Support Program (BISP), the Provincial and District Disaster Management Authorities (PDMA) and (DDMA), and representatives from the DC Office from all targeted districts as well as Karachi.
+Capacity Strengthening Dialogue was also organized in Karachi in January 2024 for government stakeholders from the National and Registration Database Authority (NADRA), the Benazir Income Support Program (BISP), the Provincial and District Disaster Management Authorities (PDMA) and (DDMA), and representatives from the DC Office from all targeted districts as well as Karachi.

-The objective of this dialogue was to shed light on the progress made as a result of such interventions and to engage in a meaningful discourse on how legal identities and other civil documents can be better protected or recovered during climatic disasters.
+The objective of this dialogue was to shed light on the progress made as a result of such interventions and to engage in a meaningful discourse on how legal identities and other civil documents can be better protected recovered during disasters.
 The need to synergize to form a coordinated response mechanism on a provincial level for those impacted by floods was also discussed.